Volvo Shifter Stuck In Park – Manual Release

 - While you press down on the screwdriver and keep the brake pedal pressed, move the shifter from Park to Reverse, Neutral, or Drive.

 In this Volvo, you don’t have a shifter release that is easily accessible.
-You will need to remove the shifter trim to get your Volvo out of Park or Neutral to Park.
+You must remove the shifter trim to get your Volvo out of Park or Neutral to Park.

 - Set the emergency brakes and keep the brake pedal pressed during this procedure.
-Risk of the vehicle rolling when the shifter is moved out of Park.
+The vehicle may roll when the shifter is moved out of the Park.

 - Use a dashboard removal trim to pop up the trim around the shifter.

-- On the driver’s side, on the shifter side, is a white tab, which is the SHIFTER RELEASE.
+- On the driver’s side, on the shifter side, is a white tab, the SHIFTER RELEASE.
 Use a flathead screwdriver to press down.

 These instructions will manually override Volvo shifters on models such as: